whaleygeek/pyenergenie/README.md

 This will listen for any MiHome adaptor plus devices, and then turn their switch on and off every 10 seconds.

-6. Try the (provisional) legacy device support
+6. Try the legacy device support with your green button devices

 ```
 sudo python legacy.py
 ```

-Follow the on screen instructions to pair up the program with any of your green-button legacy devices.
-Then the switches should turn on and off every 2 seconds.
+At the moment, this just switches socket 1 on and off repeatedly, but there are other test modes in the software.

-Note that the protocol module (OpenHEMS) is completely generic and will pretty much work with any device.
+Note that the protocol module (OpenThings) is completely generic and will pretty much work with any device.
 Try plugging in an E-TRV and see what messages get reported.
 Construct new template messages as pydict initialisers and encode and send those in to make the device do something in response.